ThinkDataEd/curriculum/docs/unit3/lesson18.md

 campaign is feasible.
 (For example, is the trigger so rare that no one will collect data?
 Are the questions too intrusive?).

-3. Inform students that one of the promises of PS is it's potential for helping people bring about social and civic change.
+3. Inform students that one of the promises of PS is its potential for helping people bring about social and civic change.
 Ask teams to consider the following questions and report back:

     100. Does our campaign try to do this?